maxwellsmart84/hackathon_chs/medtech-spec-20250602.md

 ### Architectural Document & Context for AI Assistant

-**Project Title:** MUSC Innovation Engine - MedTech Startup Matching System
+**Project Title:** Hackathon Innovation Engine - MedTech Startup Matching System

-**Hackathon Goal:** To design and build a system that helps early-stage MedTech startups at MUSC get matched with the right resources.
+**Hackathon Goal:** To design and build a system that helps early-stage MedTech startups get matched with the right resources.
 The solution should be intuitive, adaptable, and strengthen coordination within the innovation ecosystem.

 **Timeframe:** 3-week hackathon.
 This implies a strong focus on MVP (Minimum Viable Product), rapid development, and leveraging existing libraries/frameworks rather than building from scratch.
 Simplicity and deployability are key.

-**Core Problem:** Inconsistent access to resources for early-stage MedTech startups at MUSC, relying on informal networks.
+**Core Problem:** Inconsistent access to resources for early-stage MedTech startups relying on informal networks.

 **Proposed Solution (MVP Focus):** A web-based "Innovation Engine" that allows users (e.g., program administrators, mentors, investors) to filter and discover MedTech startups, and (crucially) see potential resource matches based on the startup's profile.
 This will act as a foundational "AI Innovation Concierge Agent" by providing guided recommendations.